quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part29_11.8_Image_Proc.md

 ---

 #### Hubble's Law Fit using TensorFlow
 Background context: This section demonstrates fitting a linear model to Hubble’s law data using TensorFlow.
-Hubble's law describes the expansion of the universe, where the velocity \(v\) of galaxies is proportional to their distance \(r\).
-The relationship can be expressed as \( v = m \cdot r + b \), where \(m\) is the slope (Hubble constant) and \(b\) is the intercept.
+Hubble's law describes the expansion of the universe, where the velocity $v $ of galaxies is proportional to their distance$r $.
+The relationship can be expressed as$ v = m \cdot r + b $, where$ m $is the slope (Hubble constant) and$ b$ is the intercept.
 :p What is the objective of this TensorFlow code snippet?
 ??x
 The objective is to fit a linear model to Hubble’s law data using TensorFlow, demonstrating the use of gradient descent for optimization.
-The code initializes variables `r` as distances in Mpc (megaparsecs) and `v` as velocities in km/s, then uses these to fit a line \( y = mx + b \).
+The code initializes variables `r` as distances in Mpc (megaparsecs) and `v` as velocities in km/s, then uses these to fit a line $y = mx + b$.
 ??x
 ```python
 import tensorflow as tf